spruceid/spruceid.dev/docs/homepage.md

 slug: /
 ---

-## Spruce ID Overview
+## SpruceID Overview

 Welcome!
-This portal offers many ways of getting started with Spruce ID libraries and projects.
+This portal offers many ways of getting started with SpruceID libraries and projects.
 At a high level, the core components in our modular framework are:

 - [**DIDKit**](/docs/didkit) - our cross-platform toolkit for signing and
   verifying W3C Verifiable Credentials with or without W3C Decentralized